 No account of music at St Paul’s would be complete without mention of the long tradition of singing by the whole College, particularly after sporting events and celebratory dinners in Hall.
 These stirring renditions are emblematic of the spirit of the College!

 College men are encouraged to audition for the St Paul’s College Chapel Choir, which sings at the Thursday Choral Evensong and certain other festal services during the year.
 The Choir also presents a full-length concert at the end of each semester.
 The Choir works on interesting and varied repertoire including both sacred and secular works from the last 700 years of notated music.

 Contact the Director of Music (Mr David Drury) for further information.

-The College has various rooms in which students can rehearse and play music.
-There is an upright piano in the JCR and a Yamaha baby-grand in the Rogers Room.
-There is also a pipe organ in the Chapel, usually reserved for the Organ Scholar and the Director of Music.
+The College has a designated music room where students can rehears and perform music.
+There are good upright pianos in the Junior Common Room and Dining Hall and a Yamaha baby-grand in the Rogers Room.
+The Flentrop pipe organ in the Chapel is usually reserved for the Organ Scholar and the Director of Music.

 “There is a knowledge which is desirable, though nothing come of it, as being of itself a treasure, and a sufficient remuneration of years of labour.”
 John Henry Newman